ShZil/network-utilities/Scanner/README.md

 Also changed code (moved expressions out of conditional into variables) to make it clearer (in `JustifyPrinting`) Added printing as the module's description.

-[16:35] I've been dreaming tonight, mostly about time travel, but a bit about the Reccomended Scan feature.
+[16:35] I've been dreaming tonight, mostly about time travel, but a bit about the Recommended Scan feature.
 I've realised the idea is close to AI ML Transformers, where you feed it an ordered list of tokens (words for language models, past scans for me), and you get a probability list for the next token (which would be the Reccomended Scan).